GPG

 gpg --armor --export mail@domain.tld > publickey.asc

-file via email or upload it using a secure form.
+You can send the publickey.asc file via email or upload it using a secure form.

 3. Decrypt an encrypted file

-Let’s say you received config.yaml.gpg
+Let’s say you received config.yaml.gpg:

 gpg --decrypt config.yaml.gpg > config.yaml